Chapter 11: Spiritual Possibilities

 Architective wholeness was described as the emergence from architective interaction of an object that is separately identifiable from its constituent objects and from any external objects it interacts with, having the ability to participate in external interactions as a single object in its own right.
 Such wholeness is not available to connective phenomena.
 Now although a connective in its entirety is not such a whole, the motions of any one of its participating objects cannot be fully described without considering the influences of all the other objects participating in the connective, together with the influences that all the other objects have on each other.
 Furthermore, these influences vary as the objects move or change, whether in response to each other's motion or in response to waves passing through them.

-That is, the motion of any one participating object in a connective cannot be completely described without considering an effective influence of the connective in its entirety, including any waves that may be passing through it.
+That is, the motion of any one participating object in a connective cannot be completely described without considering an effect of the connective in its entirety, including any waves that may be passing through it.
 To make the distinction with an architective whole, I say that a connective in its entirety comprises a connective system.

 A connective participates in external interactions as the collection of the individual external interactions of all its participating objects.
 But once again, the net effect on an external object cannot be completely understood without recognizing that the individual objects of the connective are all influencing each other and these influences are changing.
 So the influence of a connective on an external object can also not be fully described without recognizing the connective as a system.

 Actually describing a connective system of more than two objects is simply not feasible since one would have to describe the motions of all its participating objects simultaneously and continuously.
 It's like attempting to shoot a moving target when the slightest motion of one's gun makes the target move.
-For those who are familiar with them, the n-body problem of physics and Mach's Principle illustrate the impossibility of fully describing a connective system.
+For those who are familiar with them, the n-body problem of physics and

 I earlier portrayed connectives as being 'discernible' rather than 'identifiable'.
 In the light of the systemic integrity of every connective, I need to refine that portrait: A connective is discernible in the way that all its participating objects respond, and respond as separate but interacting individuals, to a disturbance.

-Holisms are not objects, they are not capable of interaction, they can never be fully described, and their apprehensive influence is always obscured by local interactive influences if not by architective constraints: Holisms are essentially hidden.
+Holisms are not objects, they are not capable of interaction, they can never be fully described, and their apprehensive effect is always obscured by local interactive influences if not by architective constraints: Holisms are essentially hidden.

-While an architective whole has hierarchical control over its internal objects and organizes their serial meaning, a holism influences its apprehended objects but does not control them nor organize their serial meaning.
-Indeed, objects apprehended by a holism also influence the holism, since they contribute to it.
+While an architective whole has hierarchical control over its internal objects and organizes their serial meaning, a holism affects its apprehended objects but does not control them nor organize their serial meaning.
+Indeed, objects apprehended by a holism also affect the holism, since they contribute to it.
 But no one apprehended object can control the holism since it is one of many contributors, and being so loosely connected, the apprehended objects cannot conspire sufficiently tightly to control their holism.
 To control a holism one would have to completely enclose its host connective in an architective container and even then the control would only be partial.

 The Cosmic Connective System